Issue #55, The Memoir Issue

 I should add that these remarks are not intended to promote a Freudian reading of memoir.
 I don’t believe we can—or should—“psychoanalyze” a written text such as Tanizaki’s fragmentary recollection.
 But we might become better readers (and writers) of memoir if we learn more about the operations of memory from such writers, thinkers, and scientists (to name just a few) as Freud, Proust, William James, Henri Bergson, the Harvard psychologist Daniel L. Schacter, the Nobel Prize winner Eric R. Kandel, and the British philosopher Mary Warnock, now in her nineties, whose splendid book Memory (1987) covers a great deal of literary ground and regards memory as an integral part of human imagination.
 The more we know about memory—and the science is developing rapidly—the better equipped we will be to appreciate memoir as a major genre of imaginative literature.

-Robert Atwan is the founder and series editor of “The Best American Essays,” which, if he remembers correctly, celebrates its... read more
+Robert Atwan is the founder and series editor of “The Best American Essays.”
+He also publishes America Now: Short Readings from... read more

 When the man behind the concierge desk calls out my name, I look up to see a phone receiver being waved in my direction."Kathleen, it's... read more